Inku vs Bunpo

 Inku vs Bunpo for Japanese

 Bunpo is the grammar-drill specialist for Japanese.
-Inku is a kana and vocabulary app with native audio.
+Inku is a kana and vocabulary app with audio support.
 Sequential, not alternative.

 Bunpo is built around grammar: JLPT-level patterns, conjugation drills, and sentence construction.
 Inku is built around vocabulary and kana.
 Most serious learners eventually use both, but for different reasons.